docstream/auto-ent/README.md

 _Work in progress_
 -------------------

-Tool that generates code to stdout.
+Tool that generates «code» (as in domain models) to stdout.
 XML serializable features are annotated into go+java output.
 Optional ORM-stuff for the go output.